i0Ek3/PythonCrashCourse/code/part2/proj2/README.md

 You can visit [this site 'Github API'](https://api.github.com/search/repositories?q=language:python&sort=starts) to see something about github api suation.<br>

-Easy to request information from website and check it's return response.<br>
+Easy to request information from website and check it's return response.Maybe you need run this command first:<br>
 ```Shell
 $ pip install --user requests
 ```

+Also you can visit [this site](https://api.github.com/rate_limit) to check rate constain of API.<br>

+Use Pygal to visualizate repositories.<br>